tnahs/wiki-public/docs/synology/extras.md

     Make sure `users` has read/write permissions otherwise Plex won't see media.

-    go into the docer terminal and check the permissions
+    go into the docker terminal and check the permissions

     ```console
     root@plex:/#